claw-project/claw-language-specification/README.md

 The interpretation order of the directives is the following:

 1. remove
+2. array-transform
-2. loop-extract
+3. loop-extract
-3. loop-fusion
+4. loop-fusion
-4. loop-interchange
+5. loop-interchange
+6. formatting transformation (internal transformation only)

 Users must be aware that directives transformation are applied sequentially and therefore, a transformation can be performed on already transformed code.